-Response: The site is currently developed with a network of interior sidewalks and sidewalks within the adjacent right-of-way connecting the site.
+Finding: Complies as Proposed.
+The site is currently developed with a network of interior sidewalks and sidewalks within the adjacent right-of-way connecting the site.
 The project includes nonconforming upgrades to the site including removing the blocked walkway to Linn Avenue as well as installation of a direct pedestrian accessway from the front of the Annex to Linn Avenue to improve pedestrian connections to adjacent properties.

 f.
 On-site pedestrian walkways shall be hard surfaced, well drained and at least five feet wide.
 Surface material shall contrast visually to adjoining surfaces.
 When bordering parking spaces other than spaces for parallel parking, pedestrian walkways shall be a minimum of seven feet in width unless curb stops are provided.
 When the pedestrian circulation system is parallel and adjacent to an auto travel lane, the walkway shall be raised or separated from the auto travel lane by a raised curb, bollards, landscaping or other physical barrier.
 If a raised walkway is used, the ends of the raised portions shall be equipped with curb ramps for each direction of travel.
 Pedestrian walkways that cross drive isles or other vehicular circulation areas shall utilize a change in textual material or height to alert the driver of the pedestrian crossing area.

-Response: The site is considered nonconforming for a variety of reasons, including a sidewalk adjacent to the front of the Annex which is 4 feet in width (west of the main entrance).
-Nonconforming upgrades to the site have been proposed including widening the 4 foot wide sidewalk located between the building and landscaping to 5 feet.
-The sidewalk will be hard surfaced, well drained, five feet wide and will contrast visually to adjoining surfaces.
+Finding: Complies as Proposed.
+The site is considered nonconforming for a variety of reasons, including a sidewalk adjacent to the front of the Annex which is 4 feet in width (west of the main entrance).
+Nonconforming upgrades to the site have been proposed including installation of a new sidewalk from the front of the structure to Linn Avenue.
+The new sidewalk will be hard surfaced, well drained, five feet wide and will contrast visually to adjoining surfaces.